 Now, that you have your overall goal and the big steps you need to take to reach those goals, break those steps down into smaller stepping stones.

-What I mean by stepping stones is write out literally every step you need to take in order to complete the overall goal.
+What I mean by stepping stones is to write out literally every step you need to take in order to complete the overall goal.

 - Plan your income goal and budget.